-- 1. Update the traffic count database with current Average Daily Traffic data at community lines and external stations gathered from inhouse traffic counts as well as from surrounding planning agencies (November 2017). - 2.
-Continue efforts that began in 2017 to improve the 2010 base model for the PVPC region.
+- Update the traffic count database with current Average Daily Traffic data at community lines and external stations gathered from inhouse traffic counts as well as from surrounding planning agencies (October 2018). - Continue efforts that began in 2017 to improve the 2010 base model for the PVPC region.
 A comparison of before and after Toll plaza removal on I-90.
-Automated Toll collection and interchange exit and entry points need to be accounted for in a more robust fashion using TransCAD's options of toll links as opposed to using penalties and to account for future high-speed toll collection (December 2017). - 3.
-Recalibrate the 2010 base year model to reflect the recent toll plaza removal on the Massachusetts Turnpike (February 2018). - 4.
-Route 20 corridor analysis during the week of the Brimfield Antique Flea Market (July 2018).
+Automated Toll collection and interchange exit and entry points need to be accounted for in a more robust fashion using TransCAD's options of toll links as opposed to using penalties and to account for future high-speed toll collection (November 2018). - 3.
+Recalibrate the 2010 base year model to reflect the recent toll plaza removal on the Massachusetts Turnpike (December 2018). - 4.
+Route 20 corridor seasonal analysis during the weeks of the Brimfield Antique Flea Market (February 2019). - 5.
+Commence Outreach Efforts in preparation for the 2020 Census Complete Count Committee (May 2019). - 6.

-- 5. Revise the speed and capacity lookup table used to set the attributes of roadway links by functional class values in the regional model network (August 2018). - 6.
 Obtain up to date information on non-exempt regional projects for inclusion in the statewide model from the Office of Transportation Planning (ongoing). - 7.
-Perform air quality conformity determinations for TIP projects to be funded under the Congestion Mitigation and Air Quality (CMAQ) program and for potential projects applying for funding under the Transportation Demand Management (TDM) program (ongoing). - 8.
-Perform Greenhouse Gas emissions calculations for projects included in the TIP consistent with the Massachusetts Global Warming Solutions Act (ongoing). - 9.
-Provide supporting data from the regional travel model to communities and MassDOT upon request (ongoing). - 10.
+Perform air quality conformity determinations for TIP projects to be funded under the Congestion Mitigation and Air Quality (CMAQ) program and for potential projects applying for funding under the Transportation Demand Management (TDM) program (ongoing). - Perform Greenhouse Gas emissions calculations for projects included in the TIP consistent with the Massachusetts Global Warming Solutions Act (ongoing).

+- 9. Provide supporting data from the regional travel model to communities and MassDOT upon request (ongoing). - 10.
 Utilize the regional travel model to assist in the development of future build out estimates of transportation planning activities (ongoing). - 11.
 Estimate effects of transportation improvement projects on communities by activating local roadway links within the regional model (as needed). - 12.
 Coordinate regional travel demand model data with MassDOT, surrounding Massachusetts RPAs, and the Capital Region Council of Governments.

-- 1. Refinement and maintenance of the regional travel demand model. - 2.
-Air quality conformity and greenhouse gas analysis in support of the TIP.
-April 2018. - 3.
+- Refinement and maintenance of the regional travel demand model. (ongoing) - Air quality conformity and greenhouse gas analysis in support of the TIP.
+April 2019. - 3.
+Before and After Toll Plaza Removal Analysis.
+December 2018. - 4.
 Route 20 Brimfield project analysis results.
-July 2018 - 4.
-Before and After Toll Plaza Removal Analysis.
-February 2018 - 5.
-Revised speed and capacity lookup table.
-August 2018
+February 2019.

+21. y 0.
+0 1 0 0 0 1 1 0 0 1 0 0 1 0 0 1 y = 0

 Source Budget Est. Staff Effort

 FHWA PL (80%) \$55,000 27 weeks

 MassDOT (20% match) \$13,750 7 weeks

 FTA S. 5303 \$ 5,625 2 weeks

 TOTAL \$74,375 36 weeks